dtr-kalfer/burauenbiblio/README.md

 This project aims to preserve the spirit of OpenBiblio while modernizing its codebase, interface, and usability for current and future librarians and developers.

+> ⚠️ **Note:** Some warnings, deprecation notices, or non-functional buttons may still be present.
+Development has primarily focused on ensuring core functionality and basic operations.
+Future updates may improve compatibility and user interface responsiveness.

 ## 📦 Installation (see --> how_to_install.html)